smckeon/TIY_FINAL_PROJECT/README.md

 _futbol finder is an app for people seeking to find, create, and alert about pick-up soccer matches.

-The purpose is simple: to create and locate pick up soccer matches.
+The purpose is simple: create and locate pick up soccer matches.
 Whether it be competitive or social, futbol finder is the place to organize your pick up soccer matches!

 ##Tools Used